Power of Attorney

 Legal Expert Consultation

 After your Free Initial Advice, you might wish to take advantage of our Legal Expert Consultation service, which is a face-to-face meeting with one of our lawyers to discuss your circumstances in much more detail.
-This option is a reassuring face-to-face meeting with a lawyer who will give you legal advice on your situation for only £95.
+This option is a reassuring face-to-face meeting with a lawyer who will give you legal advice on your situation.
 This session is designed to answer any questions, clarify your rights and give expert guidance.